 It is important to learn how to eat and drink safely.
-Not swallowing correctly may lead to choking or breathing food or liquid into your main airway.
+Incorrect swallowing may lead to choking or breathing food or liquid into your main airway.
 This can lead to pneumonia.

 Medicines that may be used depend on the cause, and may include: